About us

 A Focus on Research

-Develop projects that use evidence, observation and experimentation to determine best practices in mental health.
+Supporting projects that apply empirical methods, observation, and experimentation to identify best practices in mental health and behavioral care.

 Education